 While the School Administrative Unit reports financial position, results of operations, and changes in fund balance on the basis of generally accepted accounting principles (GAAP), the budgetary basis as provided by law is based upon accounting for certain transactions on a basis of cash receipts, disbursements, and encumbrances.
 The Statement of Revenues, Expenditures, and Changes in Fund Balance - Budget and Actual is presented for each major governmental fund which had a budget.
-There are no differences between the budgetary basis and GAAP basis of accounting for the major grants fund.
 Differences between the budgetary basis and GAAP basis of accounting for the general fund are as follows:

 Expenditures:

-Per Exhibit D-1 (budgetary basis) \$ 2,330,234
+Per Exhibit D-1 (budgetary basis) \$2,530,862

 Adjustments:

 Basis differences:

-Encumbrances, beginning 2,100
+Encumbrances, beginning 2,715

-Encumbrances, ending (2,715)
+Encumbrances, ending (900)

-Per Exhibit C-3 (GAAP basis) \$ 2,329,619
+Per Exhibit C-3 (GAAP basis) \$2,532,677